spiral/docs/docs/en/start/deployment.md

 ## File Transfer

-One of the simplest ways to deploy a Spiral Framework application is through basic file transfer.
+One of the simplest ways to deploy a Spiral application is through basic file transfer.
 This can be done using FTP, or SCP.
 The process involves uploading the application files from your local machine to the production server.

 ### Example